wmde/wikibase-release-pipeline/docs/manual-install.md

 | `METADATA_CALLBACK` | `true` | Set to `true` to opt into the WBS metadata callback, or `false` to opt out.
 Unlike the other `.env` values, this value may be changed after initial setup; restart the services for the change to take effect. |

 > [!WARNING]
 > With the exception of `METADATA_CALLBACK`, `.env` values are setup values.
-If you need to change them after first start, you also need to reset WBS (see [Resetting an instance](./operating/resetting.md)).
+If you need to change them after first start, you also need to reset WBS (see [Reset Wikibase Suite](./operating/reset.md)).

 ---